chaoss/wg-evolution/metrics/Code_Changes.md

 * By groups of actors (employer, gender...).
 Requires actor grouping, and likely, actor merging.

-* By tags (used in the message of the commits).
+* By [tags](https://www.odoo.com/documentation/13.0/reference/guidelines.html#tag-and-module-name) (used in the message of the commits).
 Requires a structure for the message of commits.

-#### Tag in message of commit

-This tag can be use in a open-source project to communicate to every contributors if the commit is, for example, a fix for a bug or a improvement of a feature.
+This tag can be used in an open-source project to communicate to every contributors if the commit is, for example, a fix for a bug or an improvement of a feature.

 ### Visualizations